Wild camping: Estonia

 Wild camping for one night is legal, even on private property, as long as it does not harm or burden the landowner.
 Landowners may prohibit wild camping or trespassing with signs clearly indicating the prohibition or with fences.
 Camping in nature reserves is only permitted in the designated areas.
 Lighting a fire is prohibited everywhere except in designated areas or with explicit permission.

 Finland

 Wild camping is legal in Finland, even on private property, as long as it leaves no trace and does not impede the privacy or other rights of the landowner.
 In Finnish, this is known as Jokaisenoikeudet or 'the everyman's rights'.

 India

 Wild camping is strictly prohibited in the Indian reserved forests & protected forest areas like Tiger Reserves, National Parks and Wildlife Sanctuaries as these are wildlife native areas inhabited by Tigers, Elephants, Lions, Bears among other wild animals.
 It encourages illegal behaviour and hampers wildlife conservation due to illegal acts like poaching, deforestation, construction and irregularities in administration of certain reserves.
-Besides, illegal acts like poaching, bootlegging and illicit tree felling is highly rampant in many parts of India, hence this will give an opportunity or even inspire people to emulate poachers like Veerappan to enter Protected areas of India under the guise of camping to indulge in illegal activities.

 However, there are a few camping sites in some Reserved Forests which are operated by the Forest Departments with some basic amenities such as permanent tent bases that are under the supervision of Forest staff.